jdde/jdde/README.md

       </td>
       <td width="50%">
         <p>
           Responsible for nuwo's technology and product vision and execution.
 Built the platform’s first version, defined its core architecture, and continually integrated new features and bug fixes.
 Hired and led a team of 5 engineers to bring our vision to life.
+With my team I ensure, that we're able to compete in a fast and flexible way in a non-digitized market and lead the industry into a digital future.
         </p>
       </td>
     </tr>